-You must, absolutely must, look through the web developer’s portfolio contact their previous clients.
+You must, absolutely must, look through the web developer’s portfolio and contact their previous clients.
 It is polite to ask the developer which clients would be best to contact.
 They will obviously steer you in the direction of their more successful projects, but it will also save you time finding projects that were similar to your own.

-Step 2: Construct Questions For Their Previous Customers
+Step 2: Construct Questions for Their Previous Customers

 Ask for their previous customers so you can get information from a client/customer’s point of view.

 1) Were the developers accurate with their quote?
 Was the project completed on budget?

 Keep in mind that most eCommerce projects will rarely run exactly to the quoted budget or time.
 It is a creative process, and software doesn’t always behave as intended.
 There is usually a 10% difference in timing and costs.

 However, if the answer you receive is along the lines of “It cost twice as much and now whenever we ask them for changes we are charged even more …” then you need to think carefully.
 Are the web developers able to plan their time efficiently?
 Are they trying to scrape back their overruns with future work?

 2) How quickly do they respond when something is broken?

 It’s nice to know that your web developer works during business hours, but what happens if there is a critical failure during a peak sales period?
 Ask their previous clients whether they were happy with the speed of response to their regular AND urgent inquiries.

 3) If something is broken who pays for the fix?